 Legislation (SB 1770), signed into law at the end of May 2013, was designed to return Florida Citizens to its original purpose as the state's insurer of last resort.
-The law created a clearinghouse that would allow private insurers to decide whether they want to take on pool policies that are up for renewal and new applications before they are accepted by Citizens.
+The law created a clearing-house that would allow private insurers to decide whether they want to take on pool policies that are up for renewal and new applications before they are accepted by Citizens.

-Other provisions of the legislation barred Citizens from insuring new construction in high-risk coastal areas after July 1, 2014 and would cap policies issued to cover homes valued at \$1 million to \$700,000 in 2017.
+Other provisions of the legislation barred Citizens from insuring new construction in high-risk coastal areas after July 1, 2014, and would cap policy limits at \$700,000 by 2017, down from \$1 million.
 The legislation also required the appointment of an inspector general to restore public confidence in the entity after the discovery of some questionable expenditures.

 Earlier in April 2012 legislation (HB 1127) was signed into law.
-The law changed how Florida Citizens imposes post-disaster assessments (taxes) on policyholders, effectively reducing the tax burden on non-Citizens policyholders after a catastrophic storm.
+The law changed how Citizens imposes post-disaster assessments (taxes) on policyholders, effectively reducing the tax burden on non-Citizens policyholders after a catastrophic storm.

 Under previous law, if Citizens exhausted its claims-paying capacity in any of its three accounts (personal lines, commercial and high-risk coastal) and ran a deficit, its policyholders were assessed 15 percent of their premium for each account, up to 45 percent.
-After exhausting that amount, Citizens could levy a 6 percent regular assessment on virtually all property/casualty lines policies in the state (see section on claims-paying capacity below).
+After exhausting that amount, Citizens could levy a 6 percent regular assessment on virtually all property/casualty lines policies in the state.
+(See section on claims-paying capacity below.)

-From July 1, 2012 the new law reduced the regular assessment on non-Citizens policyholders from 6 percent to 2 percent for the coastal account and eliminated the existing 6 percent regular assessments on the other accounts.
+From July 1, 2012, the new law reduced the regular assessment on non-Citizens policyholders from 6 percent to 2 percent for the coastal account and eliminated the existing 6 percent regular assessments on the other accounts.
 Emergency assessments that would kick in after the regular assessments are exhausted remain in place, however.

-Insurance regulators granted Citizens a higher rate increase than requested for 2011, due to the huge rise in sinkhole claims.
-A comprehensive property insurance reform measure (SB 408), enacted in May 2011, was designed to reduce the cost of sinkhole claims and included the following:
+Insurance regulators granted Citizens a higher rate increase than requested for 2011, due to a huge increase in sinkhole claims.
+A comprehensive property insurance reform measure (SB 408), enacted in May 2011, was designed to reduce the cost of sinkhole claims and did the following:

-Increases the minimum surplus requirements for residential property insurers to \$15 million.

-- Requires windstorm and hurricane claims to be brought within three years and sinkhole loss claims to be brought within two years. - Revises what constitutes a sinkhole loss.
+- Increased the minimum surplus requirements for residential property insurers to \$15 million - Required windstorm and hurricane claims to be brought within three years and sinkhole loss claims to be brought within two years - · Revised what constitutes a sinkhole loss